jamesETF/ethicalfrenchienew/content/4-signs-of-a-french-bulldog-scam-and-4-ways-you-can-avoid-them-ethical-frenchie.md

 fragment = "old-blog"
 page_type = "old-blog"
-summary = "4 Signs of a French Bulldog Scam Con artists are quite sophisticated.\n" title = "4 Signs of a French Bulldog Scam and 4 Ways You Can Avoid Them | Ethical Frenchie" title_align = "left" weight = 100
+summary = "4 Signs of a French Bulldog Scam Con artists are quite sophisticated.\n" title = "4 Signs of a French Bulldog Scam and 4 Ways You Can Avoid Them " title_align = "left" weight = 100
 [asset]